cs10/su25/syllabus.md

 - An extension request will grant you an extra lab section in order to complete the lab assignment without any lateness penalties.
 For instance, if you ask for an extension on lab-12, which is generally due on the day that lab-13 is scheduled, then it will now be due the day that lab-14 is scheduled.
 So, if you are getting an exttension on Lab X, then the new deadline for Lab X is when Lab X + 2 is released at 11:59PM.
 However, if you are trying to obtain lab attendance credit, then it is due by 5PM when Lab X + 2 is released.

+- There are three exceptions:
+    - The last lab will only be given a 72-hour extension.
+    - Practice Midterm will only be given a 48-hour extension (for both the coding and non-coding)
+    - Practice Postterm will only be given a 48-hour extension (for both the coding and non-coding)

 ### Project Extensions

 The policy for project extension requests on projects are as follows: